KaotoIO/kaoto/CONTRIBUTING.md

-# Contributing to Kaoto-Next
+# Contributing to Kaoto

-Thank you for considering contributing to Kaoto-next!
+Thank you for considering contributing to Kaoto!
 Community contributions are essential for the project's success, and we welcome bug fixes, documentation improvements, feature additions, and more.

 ## Getting Started